ddivins/jnpr/README.md

 Script to get "request support information" into individual files
 Caution, script takes time

+##getStats.py
+Script to pull interface statistics from all interfaces.
+Right now, it pulls bps and pps.

 ##nrfuCheck.py
 Script to run a customer's Network Ready For Use Test (NRFU)
 Checks for Input/Output errors